xealits/single-lepton/comment.md

   + selecting jets:
-      - pt, eta, *mctruth (?), cross-clean with l/gamma dR, jet ID our selection: we do a loose selection on kinematics, then cross-clean leptons, **taus**, and do the tighter final kinematics, ID and cleanup selection, which is the same as Mara's except 0.89 b-tag working point and **tau** cleanup
+      - pt, eta, *mctruth (?), cross-clean with l/gamma dR, jet ID our selection: we do a loose selection on kinematics, then cross-clean with leptons and **taus**, and do the tighter final kinematics, ID and cleanup selection, which is the same as Mara's except 0.89 b-tag working point and **tau** cleanup
       - Mara's analysis: